NeuroSynqt™ Training Institute

 You may:

-• understand your patterns, but not be able to shift them consistently
+Understand your patterns but not be able to shift them consistently.

-• respond differently depending on context or environment
+Respond differently depending on context or environment.

-• feel capable in some areas, and completely blocked in others
+Feel capable in some areas and completely blocked in others.

+This isn't a problem of willpower.
 It reflects how much your system can integrate and apply at a given time.

 NeuroSynqt™ Core Principles

-• CPTSD patterns are adaptive responses to developmental conditions
+• CPtsd patterns are adaptive responses to developmental conditions

-• Insight alone doesn’t create structural change
+• Insight alone does not create structural change

-• Integration supports consistency—not just coping
+• Integration supports consistency, not just coping

 NeuroSynqt™ neuroscience trained developmental integration Model